-All over the world, water quality is quickly becoming one of the most pressing environmental concerns of the 21st century.
+Water quality is quickly becoming one of the most pressing planet-wide environmental concerns of the 21st century.
 Life depends on it, and yet access to clean water is growing increasingly difficult.
-The New York Times, in a five-part series titled “Toxic Waters” has outlined many of the problems: from over-flowing and aging sewer systems, to toxic waste from industry; from agricultural run-off to chemical contamination.
+The New York Times, in a five-part series titled “Toxic Waters” outlined many of the problems: from over-flowing and aging sewer systems, to toxic waste from industry; from agricultural run-off to chemical contamination.
 Colorado has its own share of problems, stemming from unprecedented population growth and large-scale oil and gas development over the past decade.
 (See “Colorado Waters Under Pressure.”)

 Private wells are not regulated by any government authority (such as EPA), and are not required to test for problems.
 It is up to the individual well-owner to regulate their own water quality.
 The same problems that are seen in city water systems are often seen in domestic wells, from heavy metals such as arsenic and cadmium, to problems with bacteria and nitrates.
 It is estimated that thirty percent of SLV residents are not served by public water systems, and obtain their water from household wells.